chandant9/jobapp/README.md

 # jobapp This is a web application written in python using django framework - It is a job search site where the employers can post a job and then the employees can apply for jobs.
+This is a back end part of the application, I have also written the front end usint React JavaScript framework.